dmarchante/data-structures-and-algorithms/401/whiteboardChallenges/docs/readme/quickSort/LESSONPLAN.md

 This is an algorithm that takes in an unsorted array and sorts it.

 ## Learning Objectives
-To learn how to write a method that sorts an array with merquicke sort.
+To learn how to write a method that sorts an array with quick sort.

 ## Visual Representation
 ![Merge Sort Visual Diagram](../../assets/quickSort-visual.png)